cvlab-stonybrook/doc3D-dataset/README.md

 # doc3D
-## ALERT!
-Due to server issues download links won't be available for a few days.
-Apologies for inconvenience!
 Doc3D is the first 3D dataset focused on document unwarping with realistic paper warping and renderings.
 <p align="center">
   <img src="data.gif">